-GREG GORMAN: The Fine Art Nude: Photographing the Body
+GREG GORMAN: The Male Nude: Photographing the Body

-Greg Gorman has been at the top of his game for over 25 years, world renowned for his extraordinary nudes published in his many beautiful books.
-In this special workshop, Gorman will work intensely with his students, revealing his motivations and techniques.
-It will feature active picture-making, supplemented by morning presentations/demonstrations by Greg, also allowing time for group and individual picture critiques.
-Emphasis will be on the nude as portrait in the studio as well as the environment including evocative settings offered in the desert locale.
+Greg Gorman has been at the top of his game for over 35 years, world renowned for his extraordinary nudes published in his many beautiful books.
+In this special workshop, for the first time in his career, Gorman offers a class in photographing the male nude.
+He will work intensely with his students, revealing his style and techniques.
+It will feature active picture-making, supplemented by morning presentations / demonstrations by Greg, also allowing time for group and individual picture critiques.
+Emphasis will be on the nude as portrait on location as well as settings offered in the famous desert locale.
 Gorman is widely regarded for his commitment to his work and his classes, attendees will find this workshop a game-changing experience.

 Models will be provided each shooting day, giving each participant ample time to make important photographs.
 The ratio of models to photographers is approximately 1:4.